If you love a low-effort crusty bread, you won't find anything better than a no knead dutch oven bread!

 And just like in my overnight focaccia bread, this long resting period is a great hands-off way to develop strength and flavor in your dough quite literally in your sleep.

 That lower hydration means this no-knead bread has a slightly tighter crumb that still has a gorgeous airy texture.
-It's perfect slathered with homemade butter, for making grilled cheese, fancy fried egg toasts, and so much more.
+It's perfect slathered with homemade butter, for making my chicken and prosciutto grilled cheese, fancy egg toasts, and so much more.

 Jump to: